Chart Color Schemes

 The level of general health in Braitling is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Braitling shows above-average health outcomes with a low prevalence of common health conditions among its general population, though this rate is higher than the national average for older, at-risk cohorts.
+Braitling exhibits above-average health outcomes with a low prevalence of common health conditions among its general population, although this rate is higher than the national average for older, at-risk cohorts.

-Approximately 55% of the total population (~1,875 people) has private health cover.
+Approximately 55% (~1,935 people) of the total population has private health cover.
 The most prevalent medical conditions in the area are mental health issues and asthma, affecting 7.2% and 6.7% of residents respectively.
-72.7% of residents report being completely clear of medical ailments, compared to 76.9% across the Rest of NT.
-The area has 10.8% of residents aged 65 and over (365 people), which is higher than the 9.3% in the Rest of NT.
+Conversely, 72.7% of residents report being completely free from medical ailments, compared to 76.9% across the rest of Northern Territory (NT).
+The area has a higher proportion of residents aged 65 and over at 10.8% (377 people), compared to the NT average of 9.3%.
 This demographic requires more attention than the broader population.

 Frequently Asked Questions - Health